 Guide to National Forests in Colorado

-Colorado is home to 11 national forests that can be found throughout the Rocky Mountains.
-All of these forests are unique in their own right and cover millions of acres across the state.
+The national forests can be found throughout the Rocky Mountains.
+They cover millions of acres across the state.
 The national forests in Colorado include:

 - Arapaho National Forest